 Asked to post another organization’s color(s)?
 Don’t!
 Read this!

 Music is not mandatory.
 If you are going to have music, it is best that it be live.
 If not, a recording can sound quite unprofessional.
 The standard entrance and exit music for presenting/posting the colors is the Trio section of the National Emblem march by Edwin Eugene Bagley.
 Here is the YouTube video of the USAF Heritage Band playing the march.
 The link begins the video at the Trio section.
 This tempo is about 120 SPM (steps per minute).
 For the colors, you want a tempo of about 90 SPM.

 When to Retire/Retrieve the Colors

 Retrieving the colors is reserved for the extra, extra formal occasions.
+Do not retire the colors for weekly or even monthly meetings.
+Retirement is for very formal galas or balls.
 Use the posting sequence in reverse.

 - Halt in front of and facing audience